Aetherinox/traefik-api-token-middleware/README.md

 <br />

 ## Browser Plugins
-If you do not want to specify an API key using conventional means (such as by using `curl`), you can utilize a front-end browser extension.
-This allows you to supply a modified request header with your specific API key which will grant you access to your desired location.
+If you do not want to specify an API token using conventional means (such as by using `curl`), you can utilize a front-end browser extension.
+This allows you to supply a modified request header with your specific API token which will grant you access to your desired location.

 <br />